Used Car: 2011 Nissan Xterra Review

 Among off-road SUVs, the 2011 Nissan Xterra is considered to be one of the best off-road performers.
 However, for on-road driving, most reviewers preferred other compact SUVs to the Xterra.

 The 2011 Nissan Xterra is ranked:

 When it was new, reviewers thought that the 2011 Nissan Xterra was a capable off-road performer, but fell short of other 2011 compact SUVs that offered smoother performance.
 Most test drivers liked the Xterra’s power and acceleration from a stop, but some thought it labors during highway passing.
 Reviewers said that since it’s a truck-based SUV, the Xterra’s on-road handling is notably rougher than most used compact SUVs.
 It exhibits significant body lean, but some test drivers felt that the steering was fairly precise with a tight turning radius.
 Regarding fuel economy, the Xterra is on the low side for the class.
-Its safety ratings are also below the class average.

 Inside, the Xterra received high marks from reviewers for its spacious cabin when it was new, but its design and material quality garnered some complaints from reviewers who thought it felt cheap.
 While the Xterra has plenty of leg- and headroom, auto critics found that the Xterra’s seats were uncomfortable, lacking bolstering in the front and cushioning in the back.
 Also, some reviewers said that the Xterra’s back seat was cramped given this SUV’s size.
 Still, test drivers liked the versatile cargo space that has an available washable floor mat.

 Keyless entry, cruise control and a six-speaker stereo comes standard on the base Xterra.
 Higher trims can add equipment that improves the Xterra’s off-road ability, as well as features like Bluetooth, an upgraded stereo and leather upholstery.

 Nissan Xterra Pictures